-Put simply, with a subsidized loan, the government pays the interest on the debt during school and in a few other limited circumstances.
+With a subsidized loan, the government pays the interest during school and in a few other limited circumstances.
 Unsubsidized federal loans mean that the borrower is on the hook for all of the interest.

 As one might expect, getting subsidized loans is more difficult than getting an unsubsidized loan.
 The good news is that it is only slightly more difficult.

-The first big limitation on subsidized student loans is that the federal government imposes much lower borrowing limits.
+The first significant limitation on subsidized student loans is that the federal government imposes much lower borrowing limits.

 The other major limitation is that a student must demonstrate a financial need to get a subsidized federal loan.
-That being said, the applications for both types of loans are identical.
+Fortuantely, the applications for both types of loans are identical.
 Students and their families must complete the FAFSA.
 Students from families with limited income may qualify for subsidized loans.
 At minimum, most families will qualify for an unsubsidized federal loan.
 The only way your family wouldn’t qualify is if your EFC was greater than the estimated cost of attendance for your school.
 This normally doesn’t happen if your income is less than $300,000 per year.

 Should I get a Parent PLUS Loan or Co-Sign a Private Student Loan?

-Parent PLUS loans are federal student loans, but they are very unique.
-Instead of being borrowed by the student, the loans are borrowed by the parent.
-At the time of paying for college, this difference may seem small, but in repayment, it is a major difference.
+Parent PLUS loans are federal student loans, but they have limitations.
+Instead of being borrowed by the student, the parent borrows the loan.
+When paying for college, this difference may seem small, but in repayment, it is a significant difference.
 The loan is in the parent’s name, and the parent is responsible for the debt.
-Some families end up having major personal and financial hardships when the parent expects the child to pay and the child expects the parent to pay.
-The debt collectors will expect the parent to pay.
+This system creates issues when the parent expects the child to pay and the child expects the parent to pay.
+The debt collectors will chase after the parent.